20 Different Types of Fruits Explained

 Photo by Yoel Winkler

 This plant food has a fleshy outer layer that encircles a shell or pit.
-There is a seed in this pit.
+The pit contains a seed.
 The drupe family also includes coconuts, dates, and olives.

 2. Banana